-TdF and its affiliates will not, without the prior written consent of the Board :
+TdF and its affiliates will not, without the prior written consent of the board;

-- acquire beneficial ownership of any of our voting securities if their ownership interest would be greater than the Relevant Percentage; - propose that TdF or any of its affiliates enter into any business combination involving us; - . make any "solicitation" of "proxies" (as such terms are used in Regulation 14A promulgated under the Exchange Act) to vote or consent with respect to any of our voting securities in opposition to the recommendation of a super majority vote of the Board; - except in accordance with the terms of the stockholders agreement, seek election to or seek to place a representative on the Board or seek the removal of any member of the Board; - . (a) solicit, seek to effect, negotiate with or provide nonpublic information to any other person with respect to or (b) otherwise make any public announcement or proposal with respect to, any form of business combination (with any person) involving a change of control of CCIC or the acquisition of a substantial portion of the voting securities and/or equity securities or assets of CCIC or any subsidiary of CCIC; or - . publicly disclose any intention, plan or arrangement, or provide advice or assistance to any person, inconsistent with the foregoing.
+- acquire beneficial ownership of any of our voting securities if their ownership interest would be greater than a specific percentage; - propose that TdF or any of its affiliates enter into any business combination involving us; - make any "solicitation" of "proxies" (as such terms are used in Regulation 14A promulgated under the Exchange Act) to vote or consent relating to any of our voting securities in opposition to the recommendation of a super majority vote of the board; - except in accordance with the terms of the stockholders agreement, seek election to or seek to place a representative on the board or seek the removal of any member of the board;

+- . (a) solicit, seek to effect, negotiate with or provide nonpublic information to any other person relating to or (b) otherwise make any public announcement or proposal relating to, any form of business combination (with any person) involving a change of control of CCIC or the acquisition of a substantial portion of the voting securities and/or equity securities or assets of CCIC or any subsidiary of CCIC; or - publicly disclose any intention, plan or arrangement, or provide advice or assistance to any person, inconsistent with the foregoing.